 Deferred income tax liabilities have not been recognized for the withholding tax and other taxes that would be payable on the unremitted earnings of certain subsidiaries.
 Such amounts are permanently reinvested.
-Unremitted earnings totalled \$133,321 as at December 31, 2013 (2012 - \$86,133).
+Unremitted earnings totalled \$171,308 as at December 31, 2014 (2013 - \$133,321).

-17 EMPLOYEE FUTURE BENEFITS
+16 EMPLOYEE FUTURE BENEFITS

 The Company recognizes costs for several types of employee future benefits.
 Other post-employment benefits are offered to certain retired employees and consist of group health and dental care, life insurance and complementary retirement benefits.
-Stella-Jones Canada Inc. contributes to a multi-employer plan for certain hourly employees and to four defined benefit pension plans for salaried and certain non-union hourly wage employees.
+Stella-Jones Canada Inc. contributes to a multi-employer plan for certain hourly employees and to three defined benefit pension plans for salaried and certain non-union hourly wage employees.

-Following the McFarland acquisition, the Company now contributes to two U.S. defined benefit pension plans.
+The Company also contributes to two U.S. defined benefit pension plans.

-All other active employees are entitled to a group registered retirement savings plan to which the Company matches 1.5 times employee contributions to a maximum of 4% of salary.
+All other active employees are entitled to a group registered retirement savings plan to which the Company matches 1.5 times the employee contribution.
+The Company's contribution cannot exceed 6.0% of the employee's annual base salary.
 The recognized costs for employee future benefits were as follows:

-2013 2012
+2014 2013

 \$ \$

-Post-retirement benefits 154 154
+Post-retirement benefits 163 154

-Defined benefit pension plans 1,178 430
+Defined benefit pension plans 967 1,178

-Contributions to multi-employer plan 389 329
+Contributions to multi-employer plan 390 389

-Contributions to group registered retirement savings plans 2,171 1,761
+Contributions to group registered retirement savings plans 3,347 2,171